-At the time of writing, Michael Porter is the Bishop William Lawrence University Professor within Harvard Business School, where he leads the widely known Institute for Strategy and Competitiveness (which was founded to support his studies and work).
-He has also authored 125+ articles and 19 books on health care delivery, competition and strategy.
-He has, also, served as a counsellor and adviser on strategy to nonprofit organisations, leading international corporations, and the governments of several nations.
+At the time of writing, Porter is the Bishop William Lawrence University Professor at Harvard Business School, where he leads the Institute for Strategy and Competitiveness.
+He has authored over 125 articles and 19 books on healthcare delivery, competition, and strategy.

 What is Shared Value?

-According to Michael Porter, the purpose of large business needs to be redefined to lead to creating shared value, and not simply profit.
-By so doing, this shared value creation by big business will drive the next wave of productivity growth and innovation in the global economy.
+By so doing, this shared value creation by big businesses will drive the next wave of productivity growth and innovation in the global economy.

-Espoused by Mark R. Kramer and Professor Michael E. Porter in the January/February 2011 issue of the Harvard Business Review, shared value is taking root acoss the globe, with amazing organisations such as One Young World and those listed below leading the way through teaching shared value or similar notions.
+Espoused by Mark R. Kramer and Professor Michael E. Porter in the January/February 2011 issue of the Harvard Business Review, shared value is taking root across the globe.

-Essentially, Mark R. Kramer and Professor Michael E. Porter identified three main ways for creating shared value.
+Mark R. Kramer and Professor Michael E. Porter identified three main ways of creating shared value.
 These include: